Discovering Camping in British Columbia in the Fall Season

 It’s time to bring out the sweaters and store the flip flops!
 The fall season is a perfect time to avoid the crowds and explore BC while camping.
 In the shoulder season, Provincial Parks and private campgrounds usually have space available, allowing you to be spontaneous in where you camp.

-My husband Allan and I recently took a 1,500 km trip through BC, with a 24ft RV rented from Canadream.
+My husband Allan and I in 2019 took a 1,500 km trip through BC, with a 24ft RV rented from CanaDream.
 We “loosely” followed Highway 3 from the Vancouver area, up north on Highway 6, and ending by following Route 97 south until we hit Highway 3 again.
 This route gave us amazing variety in the landscapes we saw.
 In the morning we might cross a high mountain pass surrounded by majestic evergreens.
 By lunchtime we were in the Okanagan area, surrounded by bald hills and semi-arid desert.
 The majority of roads had little traffic, so we enjoyed pleasant drives each day.

 We started the trip by spending two nights at Fort Camping in Fort Langley.
 The campground location was ideal for having a level campsite with clean restrooms.
 A short stroll brought us to the charming town of Fort Langley with more options for restaurants, boutiques and ice cream shops than was possible to explore.
 Since we had our bikes, we enjoyed taking the Fort to Fort Trail, a paved path off the main road.
 Naturally one end of that trail ended at Fort Langley National Historic Site, a chance to step back in time.